Stathelle

+Government

+In Norway, municipalities are the unit of local government.
+This means that cities and towns are simply designations for urban areas, but under current Norwegian law, they have no actual government authority.
+The town of Stathelle lies within Bamble Municipality and is therefore governed by the municipal council of Bamble Municipality.

 History

-Stathelle is an old trading town and it was granted ladested rights (port town status) on 22 February 1774.
+Stathelle is an old trading town and it was granted limited ladested rights (port town status) on 22 February 1774.
 In the middle of the 1800s, Stathelle was an enterprising seaport, characterized by the trading house established by Albert Blehr on Kjellestad, which was one of the nation's largest timber exporters.
 (Today there is a marina and a park in the same area.)

 Brevik bridge was constructed during 1962.
 Previously travelers along the southern highway between Oslo and Stavanger had to take the ferry between the towns of Brevik and Stathelle.

 Hansen & Arntzen Co AS is a traditional shipyard in Stathelle that specializes in the restoration of vessels.
 Hansen & Arntzen AS Ekstrand Co. was established in 1929 as a family business.
 The company is known for its significant repair and restoration projects.
 Many famous ships have been restored there, including the Norwegian Royal Yacht HNoMY Norge.

 Name

 The town is named Stathelle.
 The first element comes from the word staðr which means "place" or "town".
 The last element is hella which means "flagstone" or "slab of rock".